Millie Bobby Brown Is Taking A Break

 Brown’s devoted fans responded with an outpouring of support, and Collective Con took to Twitter to wish the actress a speedy recovery.

 Far too often, self-care falls by the wayside — especially for perfectionists like Brown.
-She deserves major props for her candour.
+She deserves major props for her candor.
 Get well soon, Millie!

 Advertisement